 The Nuts and Bolts of Farmland Protection

 The Gallager’s land was protected as part of the Conservancy’s role in our Northwest Michigan Fruitbelt Regional Conservation Partnership Program grant.
 The family was compensated for removing the development rights from 172 acres with 50% of the funds coming from this federal program administered by the USDA-NRCS.
 The Gallaghers donated a portion of the value and donations to the Leelanau Conservancy’s farmland protection fund covered the rest.

-“This agricultural conservation easement will permanently protect important groundwater springs that form the headwaters of a small stream flowing through the Conservancy’s DeYoung Natural Area and eventually into Cedar Lake and West Grand Traverse Bay,” says Director of Land Programs, Matt Heiman, who worked with the family on the project.
+“This agricultural conservation easement will permanently protect important groundwater springs that form the headwaters of a small stream flowing through the Conservancy’s DeYoung Natural Area and eventually into Cedar Lake and West Grand Traverse Bay,” says Matt Heiman, Natural Lands Protection Director, who worked with the family on the project.
 “The conservation easement also helps protect a very scenic ridgeline enjoyed by boaters out on West Bay.
 Protection of this productive farm will also ensure 89 acres of prime and unique agricultural soils will forever be available for farming.”